-Malta expands habitat protections in the Mediterranean and protects 35 percent of its waters
+Malta Expands Habitat Protections in the Mediterranean and Protects 35% of its Waters

 This announcement is the result of Oceana efforts that began in 2013, and the protections are based on the findings of two Oceana expeditions (2015 and 2016 LIFE BaĦAR Expeditions).
-Oceana mapped out sandbanks, reefs and more than 89 marine caves through use of a remotely operated vehicle and scuba divers.
-With these new measures, 35 percent of Malta’s waters are now protected.
+Oceana mapped out sandbanks, reefs, and more than 89 marine caves through use of a remotely operated vehicle and scuba divers.
+With these new measures, 35% of Malta’s waters are now protected.

 Chilean President Michelle Bachelet created a protected area encompassing over 6,702 square kilometers around the southern town of Tortel.
 The proposal to protect Tortel was supported by Oceana over several years, and our five expeditions to the area brought the species hidden below the surface — including Chilean dolphins and colorful sponges and corals — to life.
 Caleta Tortel is a top destination for visitors to Chile's Patagonia.
 Now, thanks to these protections, Tortel will be protected from salmon farming and other development that could irreparably damage this unique ecosystem.

 Following ten years of campaigning and Oceana expeditions in 2005, 2011 and 2012, the Portuguese government declared Gorringe Bank a protected Site of Community Interest.
 This special marine region includes two seamounts, Gettysburg and Ormonde, extending from depths of 28 meters below sea level to more than 5,000 meters.
 Oceana’s expeditions and research revealed more than 350 species living in this biodiverse zone.
 Oceana was the first organization to document and photograph Gorringe Bank and drive the campaign for its protection.